creativeslice/goldenegg-public/README.md

 In the repo, this is used to hold non-default components that can be used in your project.
 In the final project, this can be deleted to avoid confusion.

+### /acf-json

+Will hold json definitions of any ACF groups created.
+Allows them to be version controlled.

 ### /admin

 Admin customizations such as TinyMCE updates.